Ethiopia's ruling coalition parties merge to form 'Prosperity Party' | Africanews

 news

-The unanimous decision passed today to merge the Party is a crucial step in harnessing our energy to work toward a shared vision.
-Prosperity Party is committed to strengthening & applying a true Federal system which recognizes the diversity and contributions of all Ethiopians.

-Ethiopia’s ruling coalition on Thursday approved the merger of three of its four ethnic-based parties into a single national one ahead of the 2020 elections, part of the prime minister’s efforts to unite the country, but one of the parties boycotted the meeting and vote.
+Ethiopia’s prime minister on Thursday applauded the decision by three of the four ethnic-based parties in the ruling coalition to merge ahead of the 2020 elections.

-Prime Minister Abiy Ahmed said the decision to merge had been taken unanimously, as the dissenting members of the coalition were not in the room.
+Abiy said the decision to merge had been taken unanimously, as the dissenting members of the coalition were not in the room.
 He also announced that the new party would be called Prosperity Party.

 “The unanimous decision passed today to merge the Party is a crucial step in harnessing our energy to work toward a shared vision.
 Prosperity Party is committed to strengthening & applying a true Federal system which recognizes the diversity and contributions of all Ethiopians,” he said in a tweet.